-It’s perhaps appropriate that North Dakota State University’s Ceres Hall should harbor a ghost, given how close it was to acquiring a rather ghoulish moniker.
+It’s perhaps appropriate that North Dakota State University’s Ceres Hall should harbor a ghost, given how close it was to acquire a rather ghoulish moniker.
 During the administration building’s construction at the beginning of the 20th century, there were plans to name it for Jessie Slaughter, the first woman to enroll at the Fargo school.
 However, in order to prevent students from relabeling it “Slaughter House,” the hall’s name was instead chosen to honor the Roman agricultural deity.
 Notwithstanding, it was on the building’s third floor that, during the Second World War, a man is believed to have hanged himself.
 A number of strange occurrences have been noted since, with some holding that the man’s spirit continues to haunt the place where he died.
 Moreover, such goings-on has likely caught the attention of the university’s Anthropology Club, which today runs an annual on-campus ghost tour that explores sites of supposed paranormal activity.

 Southern Illinois University Carbondale – Carbondale, Illinois

 A former mental health institution and nursing home located close to Southern Illinois University Carbondale’s grounds, Sunset Haven was a fascinating venue to paranormal investigators.
 It was obtained by the school in 1957 and, after being renamed Building 207, hosted the institution’s agricultural courses.
-Over the years, there were reports of phenomena including creepy groaning noises, the sound of clanking shackles and flickering lights being perceived in the building.
+Over the years, there were reports of phenomena including creepy groaning noises, the sound of clanking shackles, and flickering lights being perceived in the building.
 Unfortunately for potential ghost hunters, though, the two-floor structure fell into disrepair, and it was eventually demolished in October 2013.
-Intriguingly, as recounted in local newspaper the Carbondale Times, researcher Bruce Cline believes that 87 burials occurred in the grounds around Sunset Haven over 66 years, from 1877 onwards.
+Intriguingly, as recounted in the local newspaper the Carbondale Times, researcher Bruce Cline believes that 87 burials occurred in the grounds around Sunset Haven over 66 years, from 1877 onwards.
 Despite the building’s demolition, however, in November 2013 the publication reported that the university has “no plans” to disrupt the graves.

 Wichita State University – Wichita, Kansas